ValeryC/Adot/README.md

 ### `Details`

 Use React context to save and get new destination.

 Context should use a custom hook to store and get destination in localStorage.

-"Toggle" on card destination can be active/inactive even without effect Adress should be focus at the opening of the modal Modal should close at validation or with a click outside of the modal or escape
+"Toggle" on card destination can be active/inactive even without effect.

+Adress should be focus at the opening of the modal

+Modal should close at validation or with a click outside of the modal or escape

 ## Available Scripts